awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 1. <a name="lambda-edit-lambda"></a>On the Lambda function that you want to change, choose the ellipsis \(**…**\) and then choose **Edit configuration**\.

 1. Change the containerization settings\.
-If you configure the Lambda function to run in a Greengrass container, you must also set the **Memory limit** and **Read access to /sys directory** properties\.
+If you configure the Lambda function to run in a Greengrass container, you must also set **Memory limit** and **Read access to /sys directory**\.

 1. <a name="lambda-save-changes"></a>Choose **Update** to save the changes to your Lambda function\.